 You don’t need to be sure exactly what your goals are yet — you might just know that you definitely want to let your money grow.
-That’s why we made our Build Wealth goal available to you at all levels of membership at Ellevest.
+That’s why our Build Wealth goal is designed for all Ellevest clients, period.

 Buy a home.
 If you’re looking for a dream home, first you’ll need to know whether buying a home is the best financial move for you.
 (It’s not always even a good way to build wealth.)
 Then you’ve got to get ready to buy, which involves a few more steps, including investing toward a 20% down payment.
 (Here’s why that number is important.)
 With Ellevest, you tell us about your dream house, and we’ll use live Zillow data to estimate how much that down payment might be.

 Start a business.
 If you’re ready to become your own boss, check out this guide to starting your own business and this guide to raising funds.
 Then make a plan with Ellevest to help you replace your income while you’re getting that business off the ground.
 (Because even entrepreneurs still gotta eat.)

 Plan for kids.
 Planning on having children often means taking a career break.
 Here’s how much that can cost you and steps to take to be prepared.
 Then you’ll want to know about ways to save for college and start building a cushion for costs like summer camp, which is what our Kids are Awesome goal is for.

-All of those investing goals are available with an Ellevest Executive membership plan, btw.
+All of those investing goals are available with an Ellevest Executive plan, btw.